MisterMunchkin/expo-video-thumbref/README.md

 - **Active Maintenance**: Continued development and bug fixes
 - **Modern TypeScript**: Updated type definitions for better developer experience

+## Technical Background

+This package was created based on the work from [PR #35641](https://github.com/expo/expo/pull/35641) which introduced the `getNativeThumbnailAsync` method to solve cache bloat issues in list components.
+The PR was closed because `expo-video-thumbnails` was being deprecated, but the functionality it provided was essential for many use cases.

+The original issue described in the PR:

+> "The current getThumbnailAsync() method saves the generated image in cache and returns a URI of the cached image.
+If used on a component like a list, that gets re-rendered and mount/unmounted, it causes the cache to bloat and ultimately break the app."

+This fork preserves that solution while providing continued support for the deprecated package.

 ## Acknowledgments

-This package is based on the original `expo-video-thumbnails` package by the Expo team.
+This package is based on the original `expo-video-thumbnails` package by the Expo team and the work from [PR #35641](https://github.com/expo/expo/pull/35641).
 We thank them for their excellent work and foundation.